 |Alma Mater:||Towson '92|

-Mike Locksley returns for his fourth season as offensive coordinator and quarterbacks coach and his 10th overall season at Maryland.
+Mike Locksley returns for his 10th overall season at Maryland and assumed the interim head coaching duties on October 11, 2015.
+He is in his fifth season as offensive coordinator and quarterbacks coach and his 10th overall season at Maryland.

 A native of Washington, D.C., Locksley returned home to rejoin the Terrapins after the 2011 season.
 He was an assistant coach at Maryland for six seasons (1997-2002).